-What then, are the practical tips for adjusting to this new world order?
+What are the practical tips for adjusting to this new trend?

 Technology convergence and/or the IoT will erode typical departmental silos.
 You can be a constructive player in this changing game by accepting it and bringing forward ideas to foster cross-functional teamwork.

 - Support the leader “who creates a collaborative environment and metrics that emphasize teamwork.” – Gary Mintchell